ZTHawk/velux_active_patches/README.md

 ## Man in the Middle Proxy

-The patches also allows to use a mitm application (eg: https://mitmproxy.org/).
+The patches also allows to use a mitm application (eg: https://mitmproxy.org/ ; recommended v6.0.2).
 It is best to start mitmproxy before starting the App for the first time to get even more info and API layout.

 See https://github.com/nougad/velux-cli/blob/master/velux-protocol.md for additional info.